AqwamCreates/DataPredict/docs/API/Models/AsynchronousAdvantageActorCritic.md

 #### Parameters:

-* currentFeatureVector: Matrix containing data from the current state.
+* currentFeatureVector: matrix containing data from the current state.

 * actionStandardDeviationVector: The vector containing values of action's standard deviations.
 The number of columns must match the number of actions.